McGill-ECSE321-Fall2024/project-group-10/README.md

 - PORT NUMBER: 5432
 - PASSWORD: grouptenpsql

+Quick Summary of PostgreSQL Setup:
+1. Start PostgreSQL server.
+2. Open psql.
+Step 3: Create a database with the name gameshop.
+Step 4: Set the port to 5432 and ensure you have the correct password (grouptenpsql).

 STEP 3: Launch IDE & Run Tests
 --------
 Now, with the repository and PostgreSQL database set up locally on your machine, you may build and run the tests.